Every beard tells a story

 - Ask your local press to write an article – this can share awareness of both your fundraising and information about bowel cancer.
 For help on writing a press release or to get access to templates, email firstname.lastname@example.org

-- Do something a bit different - find a friendly local Barber and make a video to encourage others to take part.
+- Do something a bit different – find a friendly local Barber and make a video to encourage others to take part.
+You will find my small screen performances at PhilipAhernDecembeard just use a search engine – it was great fun with a serious message

 - Share your story – if your actions make just one person take part in the bowel cancer screening test or visit their GP after spotting symptoms, you have made a difference.
 Share your story with the charity